avibryant/bazel-scala-example/README.md

 lcov --list bazel-out/k8-fastbuild/testlogs/example-maven/test/coverage.dat

 # You can also use tools/coverage.sh to generate an HTML report (already includes running coverage):
-# NOTE: inspired by Gerrit project: https://gerrit-review.googlesource.com/c/gerrit/+/106471/6/tools/coverage.sh
-# NOTE2: you need to have your code refactored for the standard src/main,test/scala structure and also use packages for this to work.
 tools/coverage.sh
 ```